thatnewcarsmell/portfolio-site/supportingDocumentation/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-THE WEBSITE HAS ALSO BEEN DEPLOYED WITH SURGE TO THE FOLLOWING URL: Surge is reportedly down at the moment, and my deployment will not succeed
+THE WEBSITE HAS ALSO BEEN DEPLOYED WITH SURGE TO THE FOLLOWING URL: educated-doll.surge.sh

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~